MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 ### Remarks

-The *iid* argument is an interface ID used to identify the interface that the connection point will call on its connected sinks.
+The *iid* argument is an interface ID used to identify the interface that the connection point calls on its connected sinks.
 For example:

 [!code-cpp[NVC_MFCConnectionPoints#10](../../mfc/codesnippet/cpp/connection-maps_1.h)]